Bell Fund – Introduction

 What is the Bell Fund?

-The Bell Broadcast and New Media Fund, a.k.a.
-“The Bell Fund”, is a CRTC certified independent production fund that provides funding for cross-platform digital media and TV content.
-Based in Toronto, Bell Fund provides support to Canadians from coast to coast.
+The “The Bell Fund”, is a CRTC certified independent production fund that provides funding for cross-platform digital media and TV content.
+The Bell Fund has offices in Toronto and Montreal and provides support to Canadians from coast to coast.

 How Much Funding Can I Receive?

 Funding is available as a non-repayable grant of 75% of the costs of production up to a maximum of $150,000.
-Production costs that are eligible to be covered include standard digital video production costs but not the costs of implementing the Discoverability Plan.
+Production costs that are eligible to be covered include standard digital video production costs but not the costs of implementing the Discoverability Plan (which includes the strategy, activities, timelines and measurement methods planned to identify and build an audience and monetize the series).

 What Productions Can Qualify?

-In addition to the requirements described above, the Bell Fund requires the production to have one of the following at the time the application is made:
+In addition to the requirements described above, the Bell Fund requires the production to have a license agreement or meaningful commitment letter from one of the following at the time the application is made:

-Also, be sure to read the Application Components (http://bellfund.ca/application-components/) including the Project Details form and Discoverability Plan (http://bellfund.ca/wp-content/themes/wp-starter-kit-master/documents/short-form/Discoverability-Plan-Eng.pdf), which includes a detailed description of producer driven, audience-focused activities (10-page max) with a budget.
+Also, be sure to read the Application Components, including the Project Details form and Discoverability Plan, which includes a detailed description of producer driven, audience-focused activities (10-page max) with a budget.